csyonghe/csyonghe.github.io/index.md

 ---
 <img src="/images/photo4.png" alt = "Yong He" class = "photoImage"/>
 <p> I am a senior researcher at NVIDIA Research working on graphics programming languages.
 I am currently
     a core contributor of the <a href="https://github.com/shader-slang/slang">Slang shading language</a> project.
-I received my PhD degree on Computer Sceience from Carnegie Mellon University in September 2018.
+I received my PhD degree on Computer Science from Carnegie Mellon University in September 2018.
 I have benefited in many ways from my advisor,
     <a href="http://graphics.stanford.edu/~kayvonf/">Kayvon Fatahalian</a>.
     My PhD study was focused on optimizing graphics systems with language mechanisms and compilation techniques.</p>
 <p>Before that, I received my bachelor degree in software engineering from South China University of Technology, P.R.